Protecting your jewelry, electronics and other expensive gifts from the holidays will save you money.

 And I sure hope that anyone aiming to pay off their debt didn’t add to their Visa or MasterCard last December.
 But, if you did, make a plan to pay that off.
-Most important, what often gets overlooked after the holidays is the need to insure any pricey gifts that you received.
+Most important, what often gets overlooked after the holidays is the need to get personal property insurance for any pricey gifts that you received.

 If you were gifted expensive jewelry, pricey electronics, or some other extravagant gift – you should call your insurance agent.
 Because your brand-new bauble may not be covered against theft, damage or loss by your homeowner’s or renter’s insurance.

 Are you looking for a painless way to save money and build your credit score at the same time?

 Typically, most policies only cover a limited amount of your personal property.
 Limited amount, such as a maximum of $1,000 for each piece of jewelry or a $2,500 limit on all your rings, earrings and watches.

 Let’s say you’re sweetie popped the question on Christmas Eve.
 You may be out of luck if that $5,000 engagement ring is lost or stolen.
 Adding a rider to your personal property insurance policy to specifically cover your most valuable items will solve that problem.

 Riders come in two versions: a “floater” or an “all risk” policy.
 The floater rider extends you homeowners coverage up to the purchase price or appraised value of an item.
 An “all risk,” also called a “scheduled personal property” rider, covers most theft, damage or loss of your expensive jewelry.